Dsinghbailey/eagle-lang/README.md

 ```
 # my_task.caw
-Help me write 3 tweets about the launch of a new AI programming language called Eagle.
+Help me write 3 tweets about the launch of a new natural language platform called Eagle.
-Focus on its ability to use plain English and be higher-level than Python.
+Focus on its ability to use plain English and orchestrate AI agents.
 Use my_tone.txt to define my tone.
 ```

 ### Option 2: Interactive Mode